Request a Consultation or Appointment

 Recovering from a Facelift

 Bruising, swelling, and some discomfort is normal following facelift surgery.
 Your face will likely feel sore and tight for a few days, but pain medications can be used at this time.
 After about ten days, you should be able to cover up most surgery signs with makeup until your face fully heals.
-You will need to take a couple of weeks off work and should avoid strenuous exercise for about three weeks.
+You will need to take a couple of weeks off work and should avoid strenuous exercise for about 6 weeks.
+You will have a follow-up appointment at our Camarillo or Santa Barbara offices to ensure your recovery is going smoothly.

 You will notice an immediate change in your appearance once your facelift is complete, but it will take some time for your face to fully heal.
 As bruising and swelling goes away and your incision lines fade, your face will appear much more youthful and well toned than before your surgery.
 Patients are often able to take up to ten years off their appearance while still maintaining a very natural look.

-For more information about eyelid surgery, please contact us online or call our Camarillo practice at 805-491-9535 to schedule your consultation with one of our Southern California board certified plastic surgeons.
-All cosmetic consultations are complimentary at Pacifica Center for Plastic Surgery in Camarillo.
+For more information about eyelid surgery, please contact us online or call our Camarillo or Santa Barbara office to schedule your consultation with board-certified plastic surgeon Dr. Daniel Kolder.

 While a facelift is a relatively safe procedure, all surgeries pose potential risks.
 Some of the possible risks associated with a facelift procedure include: